Curling Betting Guide

 That’s before we come to the fact that each province in Canada has the right to determine its own rules around gambling, with respect to federal laws.

-In short, the sheer variation in the country, along with the fact that many of the current legislation was written so long ago, means that Canada simply does not have clear laws around online betting.
+In short, the sheer variation in the country, along with the fact that much of the current legislation was written so long ago, means that Canada and British Columbia don’t simply have clear laws around online betting.

-What we do know is that there is no law that explicitly forbids Canadian residents from placing a bet online.
+What we do know is that there is no law that explicitly forbids Canadian or British Columbian residents from placing a bet online.

 This means that although there are very few Canadian online sports betting sites in operation due to legal restrictions, players are free to bet using sites from other countries which accept Canadian users.

-Players from Canada have been using these kinds of sites for years without any legal issues.
+Players from Canada, as well as British Columbia, have been using these kinds of sites for years without any legal issues.

 Although not exactly black and white in Canadian law, you should have no trouble betting on curling using offshore sites, as long as you are using a fully licenced and reputable sports betting site.